-• changes in general economic conditions, including low consumer confidence, unemployment levels and depressed real estate prices resulting from the severity and duration of any downturn in the U.S. or global economy;

-- governmental action and uncertainty resulting from U.S. and global political trends and policies, including potential barriers to travel, trade and immigration; - war, political instability or civil unrest, terrorist activities or threats and heightened travel security measures instituted in response to these events; - decreased corporate or government travel-related budgets and spending, as well as cancellations, deferrals or renegotiations of group business such as industry conventions; - statements, actions, or interventions by governmental officials related to travel and corporate travel-related activities and the resulting negative public perception of such travel and activities; - the financial and general business condition of the airline, automotive and other transportation-related industries and its effect on travel, including decreased airline capacity and routes; - conditions that negatively shape public perception of travel, including travel-related accidents and outbreaks of pandemic or contagious diseases, such as Ebola, Zika, avian flu, severe acute respiratory syndrome (SARS), H1N1 (swine flu) and Middle East Respiratory Syndrome (MERS); - cyber-attacks; - climate change or availability of natural resources; - natural or man-made disasters, such as earthquakes, tsunamis, tornadoes, hurricanes (e.g., hurricanes Harvey, Irma and Maria in 2017), typhoons, floods, wildfires, volcanic eruptions, oil spills and nuclear incidents; - changes in the desirability of particular locations or travel patterns of customers; and - organized labor activities, which could cause a diversion of business from hotels involved in labor negotiations and loss of business for our hotels generally as a result of certain labor tactics.
+- changes in general economic conditions, including low consumer confidence, increases in unemployment levels and depressed real estate prices resulting from the severity and duration of any downturn in the U.S. or global economy; - governmental action and uncertainty resulting from U.S. and global political trends and policies, including potential barriers to travel, trade and immigration; - war, political instability or civil unrest, terrorist activities or threats and heightened travel security measures instituted in response to these events; - decreased corporate or government travel-related budgets and spending, as well as cancellations, deferrals or renegotiations of group business such as industry conventions; - statements, actions, or interventions by governmental officials related to travel and corporate travelrelated activities and the resulting negative public perception of such travel and activities; - the financial and general business condition of the airline, automotive and other transportation-related industries and its effect on travel, including decreased airline capacity and routes and increased travel costs: - conditions that negatively shape public perception of travel, including travel-related accidents, outbreaks of pandemic or contagious diseases, such as Ebola, Zika, avian flu, severe acute respiratory syndrome (SARS), H1N1 (swine flu) and Middle East Respiratory Syndrome (MERS), and perceived negative impacts of tourism on local cultures and the environment; - cyber-attacks; - climate change or availability of natural resources; - natural or man-made disasters and extreme weather conditions, including earthquakes, tsunamis, tornadoes, hurricanes (e.g., hurricanes Florence, Lane and Michael in 2018), typhoons, floods, wildfires, volcanic eruptions, oil spills and nuclear incidents; - changes in the desirability of particular locations or travel patterns of customers; and - organized labor activities, which could cause a diversion of business from hotels involved in labor negotiations and loss of business for our hotels generally as a result of certain labor tactics.